 No Place Name Address/location Statement of significance Physical Description Management Category scale, imposing proportions and siting, it is an imposing local landmark; and, •the place is highly valued by the local community, which was made evident by their reaction to the development proposals of the Town of Bassendean. provided along the side elevation.
 The side elevations are divided into bays by stepped buttresses with rendered raked cappings.
 Each bay containing a high 12 Success Store (fmr) Lot 1 (No. 34) Anzac Terrace, Bassendean This place has historic value for its association with the establishment and development of Bassendean in the Inter War period.
 The place has historic value for its association with small scale retail stores in the metropolitan area which provided a valuable community service.
 The place has historic value for its association with local identities, the Rowles family.
 The place has aesthetic value as a demonstration of a small corner store and premises in a residential area in good condition.
-A single storey timber framed dwelling with weatherboard cladding and hipped and gabled roof.
-The CGI roof has been re-clad and has one tall roughcast rendered, tapering chimney.
-Dwelling has a separate skillion verandah canopy across elevation which faces the side street.
-The main elevation facing Anzac Terrace incorporates the gable feature, with timber and roughcast render detail.
+Terrace incorporates the gable feature, with timber and roughcast render detail.
 The main elevation also contains three section timber framed windows with 3x I-over-I sash windows.
 A skillion verandah canopy extends across this section and to the west return elevation providing shelter to the entrance, which is set Considerable Category 2

-No Place Name Address/location Statement of significance Physical Description Management Category 10 -Ti.: At the corner of Anzac and Seventh Ave is a timber framed weatherboard and CGI building, the former corner shop with an entrance on the chamfered elevation.
+No Place Name Address/location Statement of significance Physical Description Management Category At the corner of Anzac and Seventh Ave is a timber framed weatherboard and CGI building, the former corner shop with an entrance on the chamfered elevation.
 Elevation along Anzac Terrace contains large windows.
 13 House Lot 100 (No. 2) Barton Parade, Bassendean This place has aesthetic value as a rare example of a stone residence.
 Its good condition and intact original detailing contribute to value.
 This place has historic value for its association with the the post-World War Two period.
-The place has social value as a demonstration of the scale of a typical family home of the 1950s. canopy extends over the recessed section of the façade supported on masonry doric styled columns with stone wall to match the house.
-The canopy is Considerable Category 2
+The place has social value as a demonstration of the scale of a typical family home of the 1950s. distinctive stone construction comprising contrasting iron stone and limestone arranged in a random pattern with beaded mortar joints.
+The verandah canopy extends over the recessed section of the façade supported on masonry doric styled columns with stone wall to match the house.
+The canopy is